takalkartejas/learning_ROS2/README.md

 16. #1
 17. setup.py modified - inside 'console scripts': [ <node_name_to_display> = <package_name>.<python_file_name>:function"
 18. colcon build --symlink-install - this allows to change python file and see the results instantly without bulding everytime
+19. created a file called draw_turtle.py to publish to cmd_vel to move turtle sim
+20. #1
+21.